Army Marketplace for the Acquisition of Professional Services (MAPS)

 Proposal Requirements and Scoring

 Submitting a successful proposal for the MAPS Indefinite Delivery Indefinite Quantity (IDIQ) Multiple Award Contract (MAC) requires meticulous attention to detail and thorough preparation.
-The proposal requirements will be broken into five key documents:
+The proposal requirements will be broken into 5 volumes submitted through the Army CHESS portal:

 Evaluation Criteria